dispatchrabbi/trackbear/README.md

 git push --tags
 ```

+Once you do this, a Github Action will build a production-ready container and upload it to ghcr.io.

 ## Deploying

 The app runs as a container on the server.
 There's no fancy remote deploy yet, so to update, you'll need to
-SSH into the server, pull the docker container for the tag you want (or latest, I guess), and then stop the
+SSH into the server, change the container restart script to the latest version, and run it.
-running container and start the new container with the env file in the appropriate directory.

 This should probably be made better at some point, but for now, it works fine.